 Marketing is one of the most important aspects of your business.
 If you have the right game plan, you can move past the competition.
 However, if you don’t, you could fall into common traps that others have lost money because of.
-Print is a powerful tool in your marketing arsenal.
+Understanding the role of print in marketing is a powerful tool in your arsenal.
 Here is why and what you need to know about it:

 In a world where everything is in your phone and at your fingertips, it can be tempting to think that digital is the whole game.
 However, print is still very much strong and alive.
 A great printed pamphlet, mail piece, or brochure is still powerful.